ponteiro16/ponteiro16/README.md

-## Hi there 👋
+## Meu nome é Luis Felipe, sou estudante do 3º ano do colégio Olga Cury.
+Tenho aulas de tecnologia e robótica e tenho experiencia com o alura

 <!--
 **ponteiro16/ponteiro16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Meu nome é Luis Felipe, sou estudante do 3º ano do colégio Olga Cury.
-Tenho aulas de tecnologia e robótica e tenho experiencia com o alura

 Here are some ideas to get you started: